j9recurses/archextract/README.md

   * For nltk, you will also need to download the nltk data => nltk.download()

 ##### Java Dependencies
-  * you need to have java installed on the server, java 7 or above; java 8 is preferable
+  * You need to have java installed on the server, java 7 or above; java 8 is preferable

 ##### Installing Mallet
   * Mallet is open source software used for topic modeling
   * [Download](http://mallet.cs.umass.edu/download.php) mallet and unzip it on your system.
   * Put `%MALLET_HOME%` in your path =>  needs to point to where ever bin/mallet is on your system.

-##### Installing the Stanford Ner toolkit for Named Entities
+##### Installing the Stanford Named Entity Recognizer
   * Download and unzip the [Stanford NER](http://nlp.stanford.edu/software/CRF-NER.shtml#Download) into the `/resources/py_scripts/ner_extract` directory package.
   * You will need to start the Stanford NER server on separate port from where this web app is run.